 Research Associate and Project Manager, Susan Bulkeley Butler Chair for Leadership Excellence

 Dr. Kyunghee Lee is a Research Associate and Project Manager at the Susan Bulkeley Butler Center at Purdue University.
 She earned her Ph.D. at Texas Tech and previously worked as a Postdoctoral Research Associate at the Military Family Research Institute at Purdue University.
 Her research interests include military families, work-family issues, dyadic and longitudinal processes of intimate relationships, and voluntary childlessness.

 Catherine is a graduate of the College of Literature, Science and the Arts at the University of Michigan with a BA in American Cultural Studies.
 Catherine worked in the retail jewelry industry as an appraiser before taking time to raise her children.
 Prior to relocating to Lafayette, Catherine held positions as the Executive Director for a non-profit girl choir and as an assistant tailor for a couture bridal store, both in metropolitan Atlanta, GA.
-She joined Krannert in January of 2017 as a Program Coordinator for the Jane Brock-Wilson Women in Management Center.
+She joined Krannert in January of 2017 as a Program Coordinator for the Brock-Wilson Center for Women in Management.